ablaom/MachineLearningInJulia2020/tutorials.md

 > **Goals:**
 > 1. Search MLJ's database of model metadata to identify model candidates for a supervised learning task.
-> 2. Evaluate the performance of a model on a holdout set using basic `fit!`/`predict` workflow.
+> 2. Evaluate the performance of a model on a holdout set using basic `fit!`/`predict` work-flow.
 > 3. Inspect the outcomes of training and save these to a file.
 > 3. Evaluate performance using other resampling strategies, such as cross-validation, in one line, using `evaluate!`
 > 4. Plot a "learning curve", to inspect performance as a function of some model hyper-parameter, such as an iteration parameter